 Cocktails -> Dry Wine, Liquor

-Read more about what alcohol you can have on a ketogenic diet here: The Ketogenic Diet and Alcohol
+Read more about what alcohol you can have on a ketogenic diet in our in-depth article here: The Ketogenic Diet and Alcohol

 Ice Cream -> Avocado Ice Cream, Low-carb Sorbet

 Ice cream can be made on a ketogenic diet, normally using eggs, cream, and some sweetener as the base of the custard.
 There are many different ways to make ice cream (with and without an ice cream maker), so feel free to see some of our recipes here: